Open-Neuro/Sanjeevani-Console/README.md

 # 🏥 ShivanyaRx AI - Frontend Web App 🌟

-Welcome to the frontend application for **ShivanyaRx AI**!
+Welcome to the frontend application for **ShivanyaRx **!
 This is the user interface where pharmacists and staff can log in, view insights, manage inventory, and monitor patients.

 This project is built with **React**, **TypeScript**, and **Vite**, offering a lightning-fast development experience! ⚡